How to Stop Ruminating: Thinking Things Through, Distraction or Mindfulness?

 When to try mindfulness:

-Mindfulness might not be for you if paying attention to your bodily sensations makes you a bit hypochondriac, if you’re reliving traumatic experiences or suffer from severe mental health problems.
-In those cases, it could be wise to first try mindfulness techniques under supervision of an experienced counselor.
-Also: always seek help from a licensed psychologist or medical doctor when rumination is taking over your daily life or you’re showing signs of clinical depression or anxiety disorder.
-This article is written to help people deal better with mild overthinking about everyday troubles, not severe rumination and/or awful life changing events.
+Mindfulness might not be the best way for you to stop ruminating if paying attention to your bodily sensations makes you a bit hypochondriac, if you’re reliving traumatic experiences or suffer from severe mental health problems.
+In those cases, it could be wise to first try mindfulness techniques under supervision of an experienced counselor, or practice one of the other coping strategies mentioned.

 Do you tend to keep going over and over bad things in your mind?
 What’s your most successful strategy to stop ruminating?